HiroshiMakinoLaboratory/ChiaEtAl/README.md

 	base = uigetdir ; % Set path folder ‘data’ (downloaded from Zenodo) data = get_data(parameters);
 ```
-In instances where (long runtime) is indicated, a pre-processed dataset will be available.
+In instances where (long runtime) are indicated, a pre-processed dataset will be available.
 You can choose to load the pre-processed dataset.
 ```
 	load (‘non_matched_dataset.mat’);
 ```